ENCCS/gpu-programming/content/9-non-portable-kernel-models.rst

 After the first and second stream copy data to the GPU, the GPU is practically occupied all time.
 We can see that significant performance  improvements can be obtained by eliminating the time in which the GPU is idle, waiting for data to arrive from the CPU.
 This very useful for problems where there is often communication to the CPU because the GPU memory can not fit all the problem or the application runs in a multi-GPU set up and communication is needed often.

 We can apply this to the vector addition problem above.
-Instead of performing the addition in one call w can split the work in several parts and execute them concurently.

 .. tabs::